ranjodh-kaur/PPS_2022/2221040/prog3scanf.md

-## Write a program to get interger input from user
+## Write a program to get integer input from user
 ```
 #include<stdio.h>
 int main()